 - Traumatic brain injury after falling from a tall surface, such as scaffolding or a roof.

 - Severe burns from electrocution.

-Talk to a Construction Workers’ Compensation Lawyer Now
+Talk to a PA Construction Workers’ Compensation Lawyer Now

 If you’ve been injured in a construction incident, contact Calhoon and Kaminsky P.C., today.
 Our experienced workers’ compensation attorneys are here to help you get the workers’ compensation you deserve.
 Call us or reach us online to schedule your free consultation.